 The Transaction Code TC 570 Additional Account Action Pending is a Freeze Code the IRS uses that will hold/stop a refund from being issued until the impact of the action being taken on the account and the refund is determined and processed.

-We understand this can be stressful, but there are reasons for such and they include some of the following: an employer has not reported wages to the IRS yet, IRS debt, ID verify, Missing Income Statements, Wage Verification issues, etc.
+We know this can be stressful for you, but there are reasons for it, including some of the following: employers not yet reporting wages to the IRS, IRS debt, identity verification, missing forms, dependent verification, payroll verification issues, etc.